dessalines/essays/crash_course_socialism.md

 In a Capitalist society the means of production are owned and controlled privately, by those that can afford them (the Capitalist, aka those with Capital).
 Production is carried out to [benefit the capitalist](https://www.reddit.com/r/communism101/comments/a0mwut/what_exactly_is_capitalism/eaj3b4a/) (production for profit).
 Workers are paid a wage, and [receive that amount regardless of how much value they produce](https://www.marxists.org/archive/harman/1979/marxism/ch04.html).

+This price of labor power ( called the wage )  becomes a commodity like any other, whose value isn't determined by how much real value the worker adds, but by the absolute minimum amount required for workers to sustain themselves and raise the next generation of workers ( called the cost of social reproduction ).

 Socialists call this difference the [surplus](https://en.wikipedia.org/wiki/Surplus_value), profit, unpaid labor, exploitation, or **wage theft**.

 `Wage Theft = Worker Value Added - Wage Paid`